dendronhq/dendron-site/vault/dendron.release.changelog.md

 Every subsequent time you push to your repo, Dendron will automatically build your site with the latest changes.

 At launch, we are supporting publishing from a connected github repo.
-Instructions to get started are [[here|dendron.rfc.2-managed-publishing.quickstart]]
+Instructions to get started are [[here|dendron.topic.managed-publishing.quickstart]]

 ### Enhancements